sh1670/code-a-clock/index.md

-# Group work: Design Your Own Clock
+# Design Your Own Clock

 ### Team up!
 Group with your neighbours into teams of four people.